Claire Emslie: Orlando Pride, 2019–20

-Loan to Melbourne City
+Loan to Melbourne City, 2019–20

-Emslie was loaned to Australian club Melbourne City in November 2019.
-Emslie scored four regular season goals as Melbourne successfully defended their Premiership title and subsequently went on to win the Championship, beating Sydney FC in the final.
+Emslie was loaned to Australian club Melbourne City in November 2019 following the end of the 2019 NWSL season.
+Emslie scored four regular-season goals as Melbourne successfully defended their Premiership title and beat Sydney FC in the 2020 Grand Final in February 2020.

-Everton
+Everton, 2020–22

-In August 2020, having been unable play since the W-League Championship game in February due to the COVID-19 pandemic, Orlando loaned Emslie to FA WSL club Everton ahead of the 2020–21 season.
-The move was made permanent on 31 December 2020 and Emslie signed an 18-month contract with Everton.
+With the 2020 NWSL season suspended due to the COVID-19 pandemic, and Orlando withdrawing from the 2020 NWSL Challenge Cup after positive COVID-19 tests among players and staff, Emslie joined FA WSL club Everton on loan in August 2020, ahead of the 2020–21 season.
+She made the move permanent on 31 December 2020, signing an 18-month contract with Everton.